Lewis County DUI Bail Information

 Timeline: How Long Until Release?

-• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8 AM - 5 PM) is generally faster, as court clerks and other necessary personnel are readily available.
-Posting bail late at night or on weekends may result in delays.
+- Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8 AM - 5 PM) can often expedite the release process, as court staff are readily available to process paperwork.

 What Happens After Posting Bail